wheatstalk/cdk-unique-value-resource/README.md

 ## Development Notice

 This project is still in development.
 We do not recommend using it in production until it is stable version `1.0.0`.
-We do not have nay estimates on when this may be.
+We do not have any estimates on when this may be.

 ## Contributing